In 1998, Evan Goldberg revolutionised an industry. This is what we can learn from his story.

 In 1998, Evan Goldberg’s NetSuite solved a specific problem.
 It decentralised operations data.
 It made it simple to see where professionals should focus their time and efforts.
 In doing so, it changed how businesses operate forever.

-It’s a human cyber risk management tool designed for security awareness professionals and security leaders responsible for their organisation’s people-related security controls.
+It’s a human cyber risk management tool designed for security awareness professionals and security leaders responsible for their organization’s people-related security controls.
 It’s in its first stages of release and we’d like your help to refine it.

 If you’re a CybSafe customer, you can sign up for an early access trial via the in-app notification: app.cybsafe.com.